NDAA09013U Advanced Programming (AP)

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Type of assessment

-- Written assignment, 7 daysIndividual, written take-home exam.
+- Written assignment, 7 daysThe exam is individual

 - Exam registration requirements

-To participate in the exam, four to six mandatory assignments must be passed.
+To qualify for the exam 4-6 mandatory assignments must be submitted and passed.
 The exact number of required assignments will be given at course start.